 This project component will highlight when turtles use different habitats via aerial surveys– allowing for potential future development of time-area closure management practices, and for determining habitat impacts such as fisheries, poaching and industrial development.

-The project has been funded via a grant by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Philippines.
+The project has been funded via a grant by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Philippines on behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).